 Air Conditioning Tune-Up and Repair Services in New Jersey

 Performing an air conditioning repair is not an easy task.
 These systems should only be serviced by a licensed HVAC contractor.
 Call a service professional at our air conditioning company if you notice any key issues.
 When caught early, a simple repair may be able to fix the problem.
 We offer repair and tune-up services in areas such as Brick, Jackson, Freehold, Elizabeth, Trenton, Manalapan, Middletown, and Howell, New Jersey.

 During a standard air conditioning service visit, you can expect our team to check the following components of your AC unit to ensure they are working properly:

-- Condenser fan blades
+-Condenser fan blades

-- Electrical wiring and connections
+-Electrical wiring and connections

 Expect the Best from Our Air Conditioning Repair Service in New Jersey

 At Team Electric, your comfort is our goal.
 Our team of specialists is able to perform air conditioning repairs on all major brands and manufacturers.
 You can count on us to get your AC unit back up and running quickly.
-You can also expect the following:

 Industry Leading Warranties